Director, Wild ReSearch (2013)

 Emily joined Wild Search from Policy Exchange, where she was Development Manager and managed the charity’s relationships with individual donors, potential donors and trusts & foundations.
 Previously, Emily has worked for British Airways, U.S Congressman Jim Himes and the University of Oxford’s Department of Public Health.

 Emily graduated from the University of York with a Joint Honours degree in English and Politics.
-She sits on the Advisory Board of the charity Attacked Not Defeated.
+She sits on the Board of the charity Attacked Not Defeated.